So someone saw your email in their inbox, clicked on it, and read it. Great, right?

 Now, what?
 What do you want that subscriber to do next?

 I recently talked about how to get your emails opened and read.
 You can check it out here.
-The next challenge is getting your mailing list to take some sort of action.
+The next challenge is tackling your click through rate.
+Getting your mailing list to take some sort of action.
 Whether that’s opting into a paid membership, requesting a quote, or booking a call—what’s the next step?

 But before I dive in, let’s look at two common mistakes businesses make when sending marketing emails: